asmohr714/Meet/README.md

 As a user, I should be able to show or hide event details, so that I can easily access or minimize event information as needed.

-  Scenario: Event element is collapsed by default
+  Scenario: Event element is collapsed by default.
-    Given the user is on the events page
+    Given the user is on the events page,
-    Then the event element should be collapsed by default
+    Then the event element should be collapsed by default.

-  Scenario: User can expand an event to see details
+  Scenario: User can expand an event to see details.
-    Given the user is on the events page
-    When the user clicks on an event
-    Then the event details should be expanded
+    Given the user is on the events page, when the user clicks on an event, then the event details should be expanded

-  Scenario: User can collapse an event to hide details
+  Scenario: User can collapse an event to hide details.
-    Given the user has expanded an event to see details When the user clicks on the event again
-    Then the event details should be collapsed
+    Given the user has expanded an event to see details, when the user clicks on the event again, then the event details should be collapsed.